Causal Holography of Traversing Flows: On the trajectory spaces for traversally generic flows

-\begin{proof} By Theorem \ref{th2.2}, the trajectory space $\mathcal T(v)$ of a traversally generic flow admits a structure of a Whitney space, being embedded in some ambient Euclidean space.
+\begin{proof} By Theorem \ref{th2.2}, the trajectory space $\mathcal T(v)$ of a traversally generic flow admits a structure of a Whitney space embedded in some ambient Euclidean space.

-The fundamental results of \cite{Go}, \cite{Jo}, and \cite{Ve} claim that the Whiney spaces $Y$ admit smooth triangulations $\tau: T \to Y$, amenable to their stratifications.
-The adjective ``smooth" here refers to the homeomorphism $\tau$ being smooth on the interior of each simplex $\D \subset T$ (remember the pure strata $\mathcal T(v, \omega)$ are smooth manifolds?).
+The fundamental results of \cite{Gor}, \cite{Jo}, and \cite{Ve} claim that the Whiney spaces $Y$ admit smooth triangulations $\tau: T \to Y$, amenable to their stratifications.
+The adjective ``smooth" here refers to the homeomorphism $\tau$ being smooth on the interior of each simplex $\D$ (remember, for a traversally generic $v$, the pure strata $\mathcal T(v, \omega)$ are smooth manifolds!).
 With respect to such triangulations, the strata are subcomplexes.
+Therefore $\mathcal T(v)$ admits a finite triangulation so that each stratum $\mathcal T(v, \omega_{\succeq_\bullet})$ is a subcomplex.